 MeV-UED Schematics

-The rf photocathode gun is separated from the sample chamber environment by two differential pumping stages.
+The rf photocathode gun is separated from the sample chamber environments by two differential pumping stages.
 The first stage holds pop-in diagnostics and an electron beam collimator.
 The available collimator sizes are: 100, 200 and 500 um diameter.
 A second magnetic solenoid lens is installed after the differential pumping sections.
 This allows the electron beam focus to be optimized at either the sample position or the detector position.
 A holey laser in-coupling mirror is installed inside the sample chamber.
-The sample chambers for solid-state experiments are rectangular chambers with internal dimensions: 18” x 12” x 14” and with interaction points located ~1.56 m and ~2.58 m from the photocathode.
+The sample chambers for solid-state experiments are rectangular chambers with internal dimensions: 18” x 12” x 14” and with interaction points located ~1.5 m and ~2.5 m from the photocathode.
 The chambers are pumped by 600 L/s turbo molecular pumps mounted at the base of each chamber.

 MeV-UED Contacts